-In her career Manca Izmajlova has performed all around the world, in more than 1200 performances.
-She sings in several genres (opera, traditional songs, musical theatre, jazz) in 24 languages.
+In her career Manca Izmajlova has performed all around the world in more than 1500 concerts.
+Her repertoire includes hundreds of songs, classical pieces and arias.
+She sings in 24 languages.

-Best known for her classical crossover project "The Slavic Soul" (Slovanska duša), a unique collection of songs from 13 Slavic countries and cultures, recorded in thrilling new orchestrations, with Russian State Symphony Cinema Orchestra.
+Her best known project is "The Slavic Soul" (orig.
+Slovanska duša), a collection of songs from Slavic countries, recorded in thrilling new orchestrations with Russian State Symphony Cinema Orchestra.

 With her devotion to bring beauty to people’s lives Manca Izmajlova is constantly reaching out to other cultures.
 That way her repertoire includes songs in 24 languages and is growing with every year.
 Beside her native Slovenian she speaks fluent English, Russian, German and Italian.

-In 2008 Manca and her husband Benjamin Izmajlov (violinist, composer, conductor, producer) were awarded the special medal for inter-cultural relations from the Russian Orthodox Church “Cyrill and Methodius”.
-Through the years they both recieved countless letters of gratitude from highest state representatives.
+In 2008 Manca and her husband Benjamin Izmajlov (violinist, composer, conductor, music producer) were awarded the special medal for inter-cultural relations from the Russian Orthodox Church “Cyrill and Methodius”.

-Manca Izmajlova’s repertoire encompasses almost every genre written for the voice.
-Although being a foreigner, Manca Izmajlova received the first award at a singing competition, dedicated to 100th anniversary of birth of composer V. Solovev-Sedoy (the author of famous "Moscow Nigts"), where more than 2000 singers took part.
+Although being a foreigner, Manca Izmajlova received the first award at a Russian singing competition dedicated to 100th anniversary of birth of composer V. Solovev-Sedoy (the author of famous "Moscow Nigts").
+More than 2000 singers took part.

 Manca Izmajlova is a brand ambassador of the Viennese jewelry house FREYWILLE.